fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 ### **Why VGG19 with CHELA Outperformed**:
 - **Enhanced Feature Extraction**: The integration of the CHELA technique allowed VGG19 to enhance the visibility of diagnostic features in chest X-ray images, significantly improving the model's ability to learn relevant patterns.
-- **Deep Learning Synergy**: The combination of VGG19’s deeper architecture and the image processing capabilities of CHELA resulted in a powerful synergy, leading to better overall model performance on complex medical imaging tasks.
+- **Deep Learning Synergy**: The combination of VGG19’s deeper architecture and CHELA's image processing capabilities resulted in a powerful synergy, leading to better overall model performance on complex medical imaging tasks.

 Despite resource constraints, VGG19 with CHELA delivered the highest accuracy and reliability, solidifying its position as the optimal choice for our classification task.
 With further fine-tuning and improved resources, we anticipate even greater advancements in performance.